 Even though onsen is the main priority for this travel plan, going to an onsen daily can quickly become laborious, so it is important to sprinkle in a few days of rest and non-onsen exploration.
 On top of that, it would not be a trip to Japan without visiting some iconic spots and places.

 From Shinjuku Station, board the train and head down to Akihabara Station.
 Roam the streets of this electric technological paradise and prepare to be amazed.
 You could easily spend hours here popping in and out of each store, but if you prefer something closer to nature, head back to Akihabara Station and follow the line to Ueno Station.

-Directly outside, you will be greeted to the extensive stomping grounds of ‘Ueno Park’, which even hosts a zoo and a shrine.
+Directly outside, you will be greeted by the extensive stomping grounds of ‘Ueno Park’, which even hosts a zoo and a shrine.
 Another place you could sink hours of your day into.
 After your park wandering, you can head back to the same station and take a 7-minute train to Asakusa Station to arrive at ‘Sensō-ji Temple’.
 However, the JR Pass does not cover this station, so it will cost ¥170 to use.
 If you want to avoid spending the extra yen, you can walk it instead for 23 minutes.

 As the day winds down and the sun sets, you can take a 17-minute walk across the river towards ‘Tokyo Skytree’ or a 3-minute train ride on the Kita-Senju Line with some walking for ¥150.
 Once you reach the observation deck, you will be awed by the beautiful city skyline lit up in the evening sky.